memfault/interrupt/_posts/2024-10-24-memfault-esp-component.md

 ## Summary

-It's a pretty dry topic, but always interesting to learn about a new software packaging system!
+It's a pretty dry topic, but it is always interesting to learn about a new software packaging system!

 Some of the techniques apply to other build systems, especially the overall
 methodology:

-1. identify and make the changes
+1. Identify and make the changes
-2. test (focus on an efficient test strategy!)
+1. Test (focus on an efficient test strategy!)
-3. automate the verification and distribution process
+1. Automate the verification and distribution process

 It was a fun project to work on, and I'm excited to see the Memfault SDK available as an ESP-IDF component; we love making it simpler to integrate